Jagex: Old School RuneScape

 Old School RuneScape is a separate incarnation of RuneScape released on 22 February 2013, based on a copy of the game from August 2007.
 It was opened to paying subscribers after a poll to determine the level of support for releasing this game passed 50,000 votes (totaling 449,351 votes), followed by a free-to-play version on 19 February 2015.
 Old School RuneScape receives regular content updates, which must be voted on by its players before they can be added to the game.
 On 17 July 2017, Jagex announced the development of a mobile version of Old School RuneScape.

 DarkScape

 On 16 September 2015 Jagex released DarkScape, a separate version of RuneScape which featured open-world player versus player combat.
 DarkScape was originally released with most of RuneScape's content, but received separate content updates.
 DarkScape was completely free to play, with some additional benefits reserved for paying subscribers.
 On 29 February 2016 it was announced that DarkScape would close on 28 March due to lack of interest.

 Block N Load

 On 11 December 2014, Block N Load, a sandbox building tactical first-person shooter (FPS) game went into closed beta.
 On 5 March 2015, Jagex announced that Block N Load would be released for PC on 30 April 2015.
+On 25 July 2025, the developers announced via Steam that the game would be shut down on 1 August.
+The game was officially taken offline on that date.